"Courage starts with showing up and letting ourselves be seen."

 - Brene Brown, Author of Daring Greatly

-My name is Amber Stevenson and I am both a Licensed Clinical Social Worker and a Licensed Alcohol and Drug Abuse Counselor in the state of Tennessee.
+My name is Amber Stevenson and I am a Licensed Clinical Social Worker and a Licensed Alcohol and Drug Abuse Counselor in the state of Tennessee.
 I have been working in the field of trauma and addiction for over 15 years after receiving my Master's Degree in Social Work from Columbia University in New York City in 2004.
 Prior to opening my private practice, I was the Clinical Director at the Sexual Assault Center in Nashville, TN.
-I enjoy providing professional training in the community and have been teaching as an Adjunct Professor in the Department of Social Work at Belmont University for several years.
+I enjoy providing professional training in the community and have taught as an Adjunct Professor in the Department of Social Work at Belmont University for several years.
 I also provide supervision to individuals seeking clinical licensure in their respective counseling fields.

 I am certified in EMDR Therapy and find this approach to be highly beneficial in helping clients process recent and/or past trauma.
 The longer I have worked in the field of trauma, the more I am convinced that traditional "talk" therapy isn't always the most helpful.
 While it can help you gain insight and new skills, it just doesn't get to the parts of our brain where the maladaptive memories are stored— which is why it can feel like the past is constantly intruding into the present.
 Researchers are giving us greater insight into how trauma impacts our brain and our bodies and their work informs my philosophy of treatment and how I approach therapy.